weishengwu/eShopOnContainers---msft/Windows-setup.md

 If you want to explore the code and debug the application to see it working, you have to install Visual Studio.

-You have to install at least VS 2017 (15.9) and you can install the latest release from https://visualstudio.microsoft.com/vs/.
+You have to install at least VS 2019 (16.8 or later) and you can install the latest release from https://visualstudio.microsoft.com/vs/.

-**Make sure you have the latest SDK 3.0 version from <https://dotnet.microsoft.com/download/dotnet-core/3.0> installed.**
+**Make sure you have the latest .NET 5 SDK from <https://dotnet.microsoft.com/download/dotnet/5.0> installed.**

 Upon running the installer, select the following workloads depending on the apps you intend to test or work with:

 ### Server side (Microservices and web applications) - Workloads

-- .NET Core cross-platform development
+- .NET cross-platform development
 - Azure development (Optional) - It is optional but recommended in case you want to deploy to Docker hosts in Azure or use any other infrastructure in Azure.

 ![](images/Windows-setup/vs-2019-server-workload.png)